vss2sn/path_planning/README.md

 1. RRT stops as soon as goal is found.
 It is connects new points to the nearest point, not accounting for total cost to reach that point.
 In contrast RRT\* chooses to connect to a new node to the node that allows the new node to have the minimum cost.
 RRT\* also rewires the preexisting nodes to the new node if that path allows for a lower cost for the preexisting node.

 ##### TODOs: #####
-1. Next algorithms to be implemented include D\* lite and a Voronoi  cell based planner
+1. Next algorithms to be implemented include Lifelong A*, D\* lite and a Voronoi cell based planner
-2. Move to Google style of code.
-3. Include test section for testing different conditions.
+2. Include test section for testing different conditions.
-4. Alterations for moving node variables into private namespace
+3. Alterations for moving node variables into private namespace